digital-land/guidance/content/development-plans-data/index.md

 * The period the document covers.
 If the document is emerging provide your best estimate.
 You can update it if things change.
 * The current (and any previous) statuses.
 For any previous statuses, where possible provide both a `start-date` and an `end-date`.

-## 2. Record the information and create two CSV files
+## 2. Record the information as data

-You need to turn the development plan document information collected into machine readable data.
+You need to turn the development plan document information collected into data.
 There is a defined format to help you do this.
-The format follows our [data principles](https://digital-land.github.io/guidance/data-principles/) and ensures consistency in the dataset.
+The format follows our [data principles](https://digital-land.github.io/guidance/data-principles/) and will make sure the data is machine readable.

 MHCLG will collect all the published data from Local authorities and use it to create a publicly available national dataset.